Mariam Ansari

 Mariam Ansari is a Pakistani actress.
-She was born on 1 March 1997 and raised in Saudi Arabia, Ansari moved to Pakistan when she was nine.
+She is known for her appearance in several critically acclaimed television serials including Bunty I Love You, Mubarak Ho Beti Hui Hai and Aangan.
+She has also appeared in films Halla Gulla, Maalik and Azaadi.

 Personal life

 Ansari is married to Owais Khan, who is a son of former cricket captain Moin Khan.
+In July 2023, they had a daughter, Amaya Khan.

 Her brother Ali Ansari is also an actor while her brother-in-law Azam Khan is a cricketer.